Student Art Exhibit

 about the exhibit

-The West Nebraska Arts Center, with the support of the Nebraska Arts Council and the Nebraska Cultural Endowment, is pleased to present Mel Flick: A Road Less Traveled, in our Bronson Gallery.
-This show represents a nice collection of photographs from Nebraska.
+The West Nebraska Arts Center, with the support of the Nebraska Arts Council, the Nebraska Cultural Endowment, North Platte Valley Artist Guild, Panhandle Shrine Club, and Platte Valley Companies is pleased to present an exciting collection of original art from After School Art Program student.

 Visit the gallery Tuesday - Friday from 9:00 a.m. to 5:00 p.m. and Saturday and Sunday from 1:00 to 5:00 p.m.
 Closed Mondays.
 Gallery admission is FREE and open to the public.

 Thank you to Vic Bentley, Jan Durnin, Vicki Schmit, Cheryl Wilkinson, Karen Mecklem, Mary Hunt for their assistance in installing the exhibit.
 We would like to thank John Mentgen for music and Priscilla Sandoz Bailey for taking your time to judge the exhibit.
 Thank you to the North Platte Valley Artist Guild and West Nebraska Arts Center for providing food for the reception.

 The Nebraska Arts Council, a state agency, has supported this program through its matching grants program funded by the Nebraska Legislature, the National Endowment for the Arts and the Nebraska Cultural Endowment.
 Visit www.nebraskaartscouncil.org for information on how the Nebraska Arts Council can assist your organization, or how you can support the Nebraska Cultural Endowment.